Creutzfeldt-Jakob disease (CJD) is a rare, fatal, degenerative brain disorder characterized by rapidly progressive

 - Familial CJD—an inherited form of the disease

-Iatrogenic CJD—contracted through medical procedures, such as injections of growth hormone or receipt of
+Iatrogenic CJD—contracted through medical procedures, such as injections of growth hormone, receipt of

-Factors that can increase your chance of developing CJD include:
+Factors that may increase your chance of getting iatrogenic CJD include:

 - Use of cadaveric growth hormone

 - Healthcare workers who work with brain tissues

 - Memory lapses

 - Impaired judgment

 - Loss of coordination

 - Muscle spasms